LBNL-UCB-STI/beam/docs/devops.rst

    -  HTTP Request Plugin: This plugin sends a http request to a url with some parameters.
    -  embeddable-build-status: Fancy but I love to have a status badge on my README
    -  Timestamper: It adds time information in our build output.
-   -  AnsiColor: Because some tools (linter, tests) output string with bash color and Jenkins do not render the color without it.
+   -  AnsiColor: Because some tools (lint, test) output string with bash color and Jenkins do not render the color without it.
    -  Green Balls: Because green is better than blue!

 1. Back in the main Jenkins dashboard, click New Item in the left hand menu: